JaneliaSciComp/hortacloud-website/content/docs/administration/aws/upgrading.md

 ### Backup your data

 First, ensure that you have a recent data backup.
 If you have not [configured backups](../backups), do that first.
 For most upgrades, you only need to check if a backup for the JACS Mongo database exists.
-Typically this is located at `s3://<HORTA_BACKUP_BUCKET value>/<HORTA_BACKUP_FOLDER value>/<timestamp>/jacs`
+Typically this is located at `s3://<HORTA_BACKUP_BUCKET value>/<HORTA_BACKUP_FOLDER value>/<timestamp>/jacs`.
+If your data is large, you may experience issues with the automatic restore that is performed during the full upgrade.
+In this case you can perform a manual restore of your data, which is detailed below.
+To perform a manual backup, you can run the following utility script that will perform a backup.
+* <deployment directory, something like /opt/deploy/jacs>/local/run-backup.sh.
+This script will perform a backup of the database as well as your cognito authentication pool.
+* If this script isn't present, you can run the manage.sh script (usually located in the deployment directory), which will only backup the mongo database
+  * ./manage.sh mongo-backup <location of mongo jacs backup folder eg., /s3data/backups-bucket/hortacloud/backups/jacs>

 ### Remove HortaCloud environment